salamander2/AnimationGame/README.md

 ## Stage 4 : change single enemy into arraylist of enemies

-Done.
+Done.  `MainGame.java` is the only file that's been changed.

 ## Stage 5 : make winning conditions

-Done.
-There are various ways of doing this.
-I've just added this to stage 4 instead of making a new stage for such a small thing.
+Done and combined with stage 4 (there's no point making a whole stage just for something so small).
+_There are various ways of making winning conditions.
+Yours might be different, that's okay._

 To see any future stages, go back to [main branch](https://github.com/salamander2/AnimationGame) and then follow links to the most recent branch